 one God, for ever and ever.
 Amen.

-• In the Gospel of John, history and the symbol join together.
-In today’s text, the symbolism consists above all in recalling texts of the Old Testament which we know and which reveal something concerning the identity of Jesus of Nazareth.
-In these few verses (Jn 1, 29-34) we find the following expressions which contain a symbolical density or depth: 1) Lamb of God; 2) Who takes away the sins of the world; 3) He existed before me; 4) The descent of the Spirit in the form of a dove; 5) Son of God.
+• In the Gospel of John, history and symbol join together.
+In today’s text, the symbolism consists in recalling texts of the Old Testament which reveal hints to the identity of Jesus of Nazareth.
+In these few verses (Jn 1:29-34) we find the following expressions which contain a symbolical description: 1) Lamb of God; 2) Who takes away the sins of the world; 3) He existed before me; 4) The descent of the Spirit in the form of a dove; 5) Son of God.

 • Lamb of God.
-This title recalls, brings to mind, the Exodus.
-The night of the first Passover.
-The blood of the Paschal Lamb, with which the doors of the houses were signed, was for the people a sign of liberation (Ex 12, 13-14).
-For the first Christians Jesus is the new Paschal Lamb who liberates his people (1 Co 5, 7; 1 P 1, 19; Rev 5, 6.9).
+This title brings to mind the Exodus and the night of the first Passover.
+The blood of the Paschal Lamb, with which the doors of the houses were signed, was a sign of liberation (Ex 12:13-14).
+Jesus is the new Paschal Lamb who liberates His people (1 Co 5:7; 1 P 1:19; Rev 5:6-9).

 • Who takes away the sins of the World.
-This recalls a very beautiful phrase of the prophecy of Jeremiah: “There will be no further need for everyone to teach neighbour or brother: “You will know the Lord, they will all know me, from the least to the greatest, says the Lord; since I shall forgive their guilt and never more call their sin to mind” (Jer 31, 34).
+This recalls a very beautiful phrase of the prophecy of Jeremiah: “There will be no further need for everyone to teach neighbor or brother: “You will know the Lord, they will all know me, from the least to the greatest, says the Lord; since I shall forgive their guilt and never more call their sin to mind” (Jer 31:34).

 • He existed before me.
-This recalls several texts of the Books of Wisdom, in which it is spoken about God’s Wisdom which existed before all the other creatures and which was with God, like a master of the works in the creation of the Universe and that, at the end, fixed her dwelling among the people of God (Pro 8, 22-31; Eccl 24, 1-11).
+This recalls several texts of the Books of Wisdom, in which God’s Wisdom, which existed before all the other creatures and which was with God, fixed her dwelling among the people of God (Pro 8:22-31; Eccl 24:1-11 (the Book of Sirach)).

 • The descent of the Spirit in the form of a dove.
-It recalls the creative action where it is said that the “Spirit of God sweeping over the waters” (Gen 1, 2).
+It denotes creative action where it is said that the “Spirit of God sweeping over the waters” (Gen 1:2).
 The text of Genesis suggests the image of a bird which flies over its nest.
-An image of the new creation in movement thanks to the action of Jesus.
+An image of the new creation is thanks to the action of Jesus.

 4) Personal questions

-• Jesus offered himself, completely, for the whole of humanity, and I, what can I offer to help my neighbour?
+• Jesus offered himself completely for the whole of humanity.
+What can I offer to help my neighbor?